Disclaimer

 - Standard Input (stdin): This is where a command receives its input data.
 By default, stdin is connected to your keyboard.
 When a command waits for you to type something (like

-a non-existent directory, the "No such file or directory" message is sent to stderr.
-Its associated file descriptor number is2
+lsa non-existent directory, the "No such file or directory" message is sent to stderr.
+Its associated file descriptor number is2.

 Think of these streams as default communication channels.
 Redirection allows you to change where these streams point, connecting them to files instead of the keyboard or screen.
 Pipes allow you to connect the stdout of one command directly to the stdin of another command, creating a processing pipeline.